KaiAnnFletcher/Flutter_Proj/README.md

 # Safe-Zone

+Click this link to view our demo: [Safe-Zone](https://www.youtube.com/watch?v=xoMrt-vMl9M&feature=youtu.be)

 ##Background:
 Safe-Zone is currently a concept mobile app we have designed with mock-up data that shows the busy and quiet hours for certain restaurants, covid-19 test centers, stores and churches in the city of New York which was very hard-hit by the covid-19 pandemic.